taufik-nurrohman/kirby-minify/README.md

 Kirby Minify
 ============

 CSS, HTML, JavaScript, JSON, PHP, and XML compressor for [Kirby CMS](https://github.com/getkirby).
-Just plug and play! 🪄 This plugin has been tested with Kirby 5 with responses in the form of regular pages, JSON, and XML.
+This plugin has been tested with Kirby 5 with responses in the form of regular pages, JSON, and XML.

+_Just plug and play!_

 Installation Methods
 --------------------